AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-10-13-A-simple-guide-to-ffmpeg.md

 For each one of these streams we can specify a number of conversion options that, in addition to converting between two formats, allow us to manipulate specific properties of the file.
 For example, you want the output file to have a secific frame rate, this could then be specified as an option.
 As you might've noticed, there are options that are applied specifically to the input stream, others specifically to the output stream, and others to the entire command.

 <h2><a name='convert'></a>Converting files with ffmpeg</h2>
 The simplest and quintessential ffmpeg command would be the simple conversion command.
-It would look as follows:
+It goes as shown:
 <pre><code>ffmpeg -i input.mp4 output.gif
 </code></pre>

 In this case we would be converting an mp4 file into a gif file.
-Notice the statement preceding the input file '-i', this is called an option in ffmpeg (or alternatively a flag), and specifies that what follows is the input file.
+Notice the statement preceding the input file '-i', this is how an option is specified FFmpeg (I also often call them flags).
+Here we're telling FFmpeg that what follows is the input file.
 There are many such options in ffmpeg, each of which has it's own purpose.

-ffmpeg also allows you to convert audio files!
+Aside videos and gifs, FFmpeg also allows you to convert audio files!
 I often record my guitar with my samsung phone.
 It's recording app stores these files in the m4a format, which isn't supported by sound editing applications and DAWs like Ableton Live.
 A much more sensible format would be MP3 or WAV:

 <pre><code>ffmpeg -i recording.m4a output.wav
 </code></pre>

 Same command as before, only thing that changed are the file types!
+FFmpeg will automatically handle the conversion between differen file types.

 <h2><a name='option'></a>ffmpeg options</h2>
 To see useful options that are avaiable in ffmpeg, you can simply type in 'ffmpeg -h' and it will print a relatively long list of different options as well as a description of what they do.
 If you want to see more or ALL options you can type in 'ffmpeg -h long' and 'ffmpeg -h full' respectively.
 Let's have a look at some of them: